-With a two-level interconnect, the hardware architecture is supposed to be split into several subsystems (or clusters).
-There is a global interconnect (such as the VciVgmn for inter-cluster communications, and one local interconnect (such as the VciLocalCrossbar in each cluster for intra-cluster communications.
+With a two-level interconnect, the hardware architecture is supposed to be split into several subsystems (or clusters), with a global interconnect for inter-cluster communications, and one local interconnect in each cluster for intra-cluster communications.

-The services provided by the Mapping Table for a two level interconnect are the following :
+The services provided by the Mapping Table for a two level interconnect are the following:

-- It generates the Global Routing Table, implemented as a ROM by the global interconnect.
-This table is indexed by the VCI ADDRESS MSB bits, and contains the corresponding global index (cluster index). - It generates for each cluster the Local Routing Table, implemented as a ROM by the local interconnect.
-This table is indexed by the VCI ADDRESS LSB bits and contains the target local index.
+- It generates the Global Routing Table, indexed by the VCI ADDRESS MSB bits, and containing the corresponding global index (cluster index).
+This Global Routing Table is used by the global interconnect. - It generates for each cluster the Local Routing Table, indexed by the VCI ADDRESS LSB bits and containing the corresponding target local index.
 Depending on the mapping, each cluster can have a different Local Routing Table.